 Student enrolment is the primary driver of funding for our school division.
 The new weighted calculation uses three years of enrolment data to determine funding rates.
 This will help us to plan in advance.
-This school year (2023-24) 92% of our student population self-identified as First Nations, Métis, and Inuit.
+This school year (2024-2025) 79% of our student population selfidentified as First Nations, Métis, and Inuit.
 Our budget serves to address our goal of ensuring First Nations, Métis, and Inuit student success within a learning environment that respects and values the history, culture, and contributions of our Indigenous peoples.
-Over 97% of our students are identified as students with high needs.
-All our students have had interruptions in their educational journey.